Xavier vs. Pittsburgh: Odds, spread, over/under - NCAA Tournament Second Round

 Xavier vs. Pittsburgh Betting Trends

-- Xavier has covered 18 times in 33 games with a spread this season.
+- Xavier has covered 18 times in 33 matchups with a spread this season.

-- Musketeers games have hit the over 20 out of 33 times this season.
+- The Musketeers and their opponents have combined to hit the over 20 out of 33 times this season.

-- Pittsburgh has won 23 games against the spread this year, while failing to cover or pushing 11 times.
+- Pittsburgh has compiled a 23-10-1 record against the spread this season.

-- A total of 21 Panthers games this season have gone over the point total.
+- The Panthers and their opponents have combined to go over the point total 21 out of 34 times this year.

 Xavier Futures Odds